iterator

 each

-Takes an Iterable and a Function, and returns a new iterator that provides the result of calling the function with each value in the iterable.
+Creates a new iterator that yields the result of calling the provided function with each value from the input iterator.

 Example